Survey finds almost one in three female surgeons have been sexually assaulted

 Survey represents ‘MeToo moment for surgery’, says head of Women in Surgery forum.

-Eleven instances of rape were reported by surgeons who took part in the study, which was compiled by the University of Exeter and commissioned by The Working Party on Sexual Misconduct in Surgery.
+Eleven instances of rape were reported by surgeons who took part in the study, published in the British Journal of Surgery.

-The survey found 29% of women had experienced unwanted physical advances at work with more than 40% receiving uninvited comments about their body and 38% receiving sexual banter at work.
+The survey found 29% of women who responded had experienced unwanted physical advances at work, more than 40% receiving uninvited comments about their body and 38% receiving sexual banter at work.

 The report concluded: “Sexual misconduct occurs frequently and appears to go unchecked in the surgical environment owing to a combination of a deeply hierarchical structure and a gender and power imbalance.